LENGTH: 36 min [edited from full length of 64 minutes]

 PRODUCER/PUBLISHER: Joseph B. DeLee, M.D.

-Warning: The film contains explicit images of disease and intrusive medical treatment.
+Warning: The film contains explicit images of disease or intrusive medical treatment.
 Viewer discretion advised.

 Dr. Joseph Bolivar DeLee, a founder in the late 1890s of the Chicago Lying-In Dispensary (for needy women) as well as the Chicago Lying-In Hospital, the model maternity center of its day, was at times called “the #1 obstetrician, USA.”
 DeLee also was a serious filmmaker dedicated to the visual explication of his obstetrical techniques.
 He acquired professional equipment, wrote scripts, improvised sound effects, and deployed as many as a dozen women over a period of hours and days if necessary to complete a movie precisely as he felt it should be.
 These films were intended to teach, persuade, and fundraise for the next one…Read The Essay